Validation

 is called a subtree range.
 When validating an object, the archive context keeps track of where

-subobjects are allowed to be located, and can reduce the subtree range from the beginning with
+subobjects are allowed to be located, and can reduce the subtree range from the beginning by pushing

 Validation and Shared Pointers